acbsp/bonafide.guru/en/contents.rst

 We shall hope that reader will make right conclusions about how strictly ISKCON gurus follow the instructions of |SP|.
-"Following" ― is a process and even-though someone strictly follows this process it does not yet signify that he is *Maha-bhagavata* or that Srila Prabhupada has asked him to initiate others.
+"Following" ― is a process and even-though someone strictly follows this process it does not yet signify that he is *Maha-bhagavata* or that |SP|
+has asked him to initiate others.

 *|SP| says*: "One who doesn’t follow the instructions of one’s guru, cannot be a guru himself.
 If you stop obeying the guru, your